apizz/Mac_Scripts/OSX_Computer_Auth/README.md

 Support

 I am not the original author of this script, but it was developed at my institution.
-I can provide what help I can provide if you have issues.
+I can provide what help I can if you have issues.

 Script Failures